platformsh/platformsh-docs/docs/src/domains/steps/dns.md

 ---
 title: "DNS management and Apex domains"
 weight: 1
-description: "Platform.sh expects you to use a CNAME for all DNS records.
+description: "Platform.sh expects you to use a CNAME for most DNS records.
 But that doesn't work with some DNS registrars."
 sidebarTitle: "DNS and CNAMEs"
 ---